smithakolan/AssemblyAI-Applications/real-time/Ollama-Voice-Bot/Readme.md

-# Real-Time Speech Transcription and Response System Setup
+# Build an AI Voice Bot with Ollama and AssemblyAI

 This guide will help you set up a real-time speech transcription and response system using AssemblyAI for transcription, LLAMA 3 for generating responses, and ElevenLabs for streaming the response as live audio.